WatsiDev/Plugin-Audio-OJS/README.md

 # AudioPlayer Plugin for OJS

+## Important
+The plugin works best with Firefox browser since Chrome sometimes does not allow seeking forward 10 seconds.

 ## Description
 The AudioPlayer Plugin adds an audio player for MP3 (.mpeg) files to your Open Journal Systems (OJS) installation.
 This plugin allows audio files to be played directly from the browser, enhancing accessibility and user experience.